BrxwnSugxr/git-init-sample/README.md

-# How to create a file using terminal and connecting it to a terminal
+# Using terminal and Git
-## git-init-sample
+## The provided instructions guide you through the process of creating a new Git repository, adding files, and connecting it to a remote repository on GitHub.
+Let's break down the steps:

 ### Create a directory for your project: